Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Datasets and data processing

 \section{Datasets and data processing}

 \textbf{Sokoban}.
-To collect offline data for Sokoban we used an MCTS-based RL agent from \cite{milos2019uncertainty}.
-Namely, the dataset consisted of all successful trajectories obtained by the agent: $154000$ trajectories for 12x12 boards with four boxes.
+To collect offline data for Sokoban we used an MCTS-based RL agent from \citep{milos2019uncertainty}.
+In effect, the dataset consisted of all successful trajectories obtained by the agent: $154000$ trajectories for 12x12 boards with four boxes.
 We use $15$\% of states from each trajectory to create the training dataset $\mathcal D$.
 We performed the split of dataset $\mathcal D$ into two parts of equal size: $\mathcal D_1$ and $\mathcal D_2$.
 The former was used to train the subgoal generators and conditional low-level policy, while the latter was used to train the verifier network.
 This split mitigates the possibility of the verifier's over-optimism concerning the probability of achieving subgoals by CLLP.

 \textbf{INT}.
 We represent both states and actions as strings.
 For states, we used an internal INT tool for such representation.
-For actions, we concatenate one token representing the axiom and the arguments for this axiom (tokenized mathematical expressions) following \cite{czechowski2021subgoal}.
+For actions, we concatenate one token representing the axiom and the arguments for this axiom (tokenized mathematical expressions) following \citep{czechowski2021subgoal}.

-To generate the dataset of successful trajectories we used the configurable generator of inequalities from the INT benchmark (see \cite{wu2020int}).
+To generate the dataset of successful trajectories we used the configurable generator of inequalities from the INT benchmark (see \citep{wu2020int}).
 We adjusted it to construct trajectories of length 15 with all available axioms.
 The dataset used for our experiments consisted of $2\cdot 10^6$ trajectories.

 \textbf{Rubik's Cube}.
-To construct a single successful trajectory we performed 20 random permutations on an initially solved Rubik's Cube and took the reverse of this sequence.
-Using this procedure we collected $10^7$ trajectories.
+To construct a single successful trajectory we performed 20 random permutations on an initially solved Rubik's Cube and took the reverse of this sequence\rebuttaltext{, replacing each move with its reverse}.
+Using this procedure we collected $10^7$ trajectories. \rebuttaltext{Such solutions are usually sub-optimal, since random moves are not guaranteed to increase the distance from the solution.
+They can even make loops in the trajectories.}